flyteorg/flyte/docs/index.md

 :header-rows: 0
 :widths: 20 30

-* - {doc}`🔤 Introduction to Flyte <introduction>`
-  - Get your first workflow running, learn about the Flyte development lifecycle and core use cases.
 * - {doc}`📖 User Guide <user_guide/index>`
-  - A comprehensive view of Flyte's functionality for data and ML practitioners.
+  - Get your first workflow running, learn about the Flyte development lifecycle, and get a comprehensive view of Flyte's functionality for data and ML practitioners.
 * - {doc}`📚 Tutorials <flytesnacks/tutorials>`
   - End-to-end examples of Flyte for data/feature engineering, machine learning, bioinformatics, and more.